ongov / Transparency-Guidelines

 - Alpha principles for the ethical use of AI and Data Driven Technologies in Ontario | Proposition de principes pour une utilisation éthiq…☆27Updated 3 years ago

-- The FAQ for the Community Profile Report☆11Updated 2 years ago
+- Repository for the Algorithms course☆22Updated 8 years ago

 - Survival-Convolution Model for COVID-19 Prediction☆16Updated 4 years ago